 Students are required to demonstrate intermediate-level proficiency in a foreign language.
 The typical sequence of UNC Greensboro courses for foreign language is 101, 102, 203, and 204.
 The college considers successful completion of the 204 course a demonstration of proficiency.
 Students may place out of one or more courses through a placement test.

 Students whose high school courses were taught in a foreign language may document their proficiency with a high school transcript.
 Students who are proficient in a language other than those taught at UNCG may submit a letter of certification from a professor at any accredited US college or university documenting proficiency.

-Six hours of foreign language course work, with the exception of American Sign Language, may be used toward the General Education marker requirement of 12 credits of Global (GL) or Global Non-Western (GN) courses.
+Six credits of foreign language course work, with the exception of American Sign Language, may be used toward the General Education marker requirement of 12 credits of Global (GL) or Global Non-Western (GN) courses.

 Petitions for exemption from the foreign language requirement will be considered only in the most exceptional circumstances when an otherwise qualified student has submitted evidence that the Modified Foreign Language Program in Spanish cannot provide appropriate accommodations for his or her disability or language-learning difficulty.
 Students with documented learning disabilities or demonstrable long-standing difficulties learning a foreign language can apply for the Modified Foreign Language Program through which they may demonstrate proficiency.
 In very rare cases, a substitution for the 203 and/or 204 level of a foreign language may be considered.

 The following reasons do not merit an appeal:

 - Change of major from a professional school to the College of Arts and Sciences, or change within the College of Arts and Sciences from a B.F.A. to a B.A. degree.

 - Failure to plan adequately for the graduation timeline, including interruptions of the foreign language sequence that make future foreign language success more difficult

 - Failure to succeed in a single course